fedhere/LSSTsound/RRhapsodies/notes on sonify July 2022.md

                      drone=True, save=False, plot=True):
 ```

-By setting drone=True.
+By unsetting drone=None.
 Currently to switch from one to the other you can set the keyword tp "gliss" or "step"

 ## volume
 I also implemented volume, proportional to the uncertainty in the data (and softer for the drone)